White House To Announce 10 Trump Nominees For The Federal Courts On Monday

 Two of the appeals court nominees set to be announced on Monday also were on that list: Michigan Supreme Court Justice Joan Larsen, who will also be nominated for the Sixth Circuit, and Minnesota Supreme Court Justice David Stras, who will be nominated for the Eighth Circuit.

 Kevin Newsom, a private practice lawyer in Alabama and the state’s former solicitor general, is to be nominated for the Eleventh Circuit; John Bush, a private practice lawyer in Kentucky, for the Sixth Circuit; and Amy Coney Barrett, a law professor, for the Seventh Circuit.
+(That Newsom was being considered for a judgeship was previously reported by BuzzFeed News.)

 The lower court nominees are to be:

 Dabney Friedrich, a former member of the US Sentencing Commission, for the US District Court for the District of Columbia.
+(That Friedrich was being considered for a judgeship was previously reported by BuzzFeed News.)

 US Magistrate Judge Terry Moorer, for the US District Court for the Middle District of Alabama.